 Treatment and prognosis

 Chorioangiomas are usually treated with expectant management, as the majority of tumors are asymptomatic.
 Small tumors are often monitored with ultrasound ~every 6-8 weeks, whereas large tumors require serial ultrasound examinations more frequently ~every 1-2 weeks.
 Some tumors may even regress spontaneously during pregnancy 12.

 The overall prognosis is somewhat dependent on the presence or development of hydrops fetalis.
-In general, lesions larger than 4 cm are considered to produce haemodynamic effects on the fetus 3.
+In general, lesions larger than 4 cm are considered to produce hemodynamic effects on the fetus 3.
 Therapeutic amnio-drainage is an option if there is excessive polyhydramnios.

 Vascular shunting may cause fetal high-output cardiac failure and hydrops fetalis.